 The movie opens with a chorus of children singing the song-cum-mantra ‘Hooray for Santy Claus’, which is catchy in the same way that a song played over and over into a terrorist’s ear in Guantanamo Bay is catchy.
-Look out for the lyrics: ‘You spell it S-A-N-T-A C-L-A-U-S / Hooray for Santy Claus!’
-These kids are made to look like spelling-spastics by the song’s rampant disregard for its own rules.
+Look out for the lyrics: ‘You spell it S-A-N-T-A C-L-A-U-S / Hooray for Santy Claus!’ which contain a glaringly insulting error.
+These happy kids are made to look like spelling-spastics by the song’s rampant disregard for its own rules.
 Look out for my new song, ‘You spell it J-A-M-I-E A-N-D-R-E-W / Hooray for Jamue Androw!’
 A minor quibble, perhaps, but in the end it’s the little things that’ll have you prising out your eyes with a rusty tea-spoon.

 So what’s the plot of Santa Claus Conquers the Martians?

-The movie title makes it sound kick-ass, doesn’t it?
-I wonder how he conquers them.
-Perhaps Santa gets his hands on an assault rifle and rips into the alien scumbags John McClane-style?
-Except he doesn’t.
-There’s no conquering at all.
+The movie’s title makes it all sound rather kick-ass, doesn’t it?
+Perhaps you’re already wondering how he conquers them.
+Does he get his hands on an assault rifle and rip into the alien scumbags John McClane-style?
+Does he bash those green bastards to death with a concrete candy cane?
+No, not really.
+In fact there’s no conquering at all.
 Not even a wee bit of subduing.
-The film should really be called: ‘Santa Claus is Really Nice to the Martians, Even Though They Kidnap Him, and Leaves Mars On Generally Good Terms With Its People Despite the Behaviour of a Tiny Minority of Baddy Martians Who Want to Kill Him.’
+The film should really be called: ‘Santa Claus is Really Nice to the Martians, Even Though They Kidnap Him, and He Ultimately Leaves Mars On Good Terms With Its People Despite the Behaviour of a Tiny Minority of Baddy Martians Who Want to Kill Him.’
 Not as catchy, but definitely more accurate.

 The story begins on Earth.
-A news reporter is at Santa’s North Pole Workshop conducting a live interview with the bearded chuckler himself, a role actor John Call brings to life by channelling both the lion from The Wizard of Oz and a convicted paedophile.
+A news reporter is at Santa’s North Pole Workshop conducting a live interview with the bearded chuckler himself, a role actor John Call brings to life by channelling both the lion from The Wizard of Oz, and a paedophile.

 As we meet him, Santa is overseeing the global production of all toys.
-Well, I say global.
-We can assume Santa doesn’t deliver to Muslim kids or Chinese nationals; just the Christians and capitalist western secularists.
-Even still, that’s a fuck-load of toys.
-How does Santa manage to hit his targets for such an epic order, considering that the work shop is about the size of a small potting shed and the workforce consists of only two dwarves?
+Quite a feat, considering his work shop is about the size of a small potting shed and his workforce consists of two dwarves.
 Two dwarves.
 That’s it.
 If magic isn‘t involved then Santa’s a more cruel and brutal slave-driver than all of the pharaohs put together, plus Hitler.
-The dwarves really should join a union.
+The dwarves really should form a union.

 One of the toys on the production line is a doll of a Martian, a wee piece of foreshadowing for our impending trip to Mars.
-Now, I don’t know if it was the poor lighting, the screen resolution on my laptop, or my own latent racism, but that Martian doll looked less Martian and more, well… black.
-It was essentially a sci-fi gollywog.
-The news reporter picked up the doll and said, with fear and disgust: ’I wouldn’t like to meet him on a dark night.’
+Now, I don’t know if it was the poor lighting, the screen resolution on my laptop, or my own latent racism, but that Martian doll looked less like a Martian than he did… well… black.
+The toy was essentially a sci-fi gollywog.
+The news reporter picked up the doll and said, with some measure of fear and disgust: ’I wouldn’t like to meet him on a dark night.’
 Of course you wouldn’t, you big Nazi.
-I double-checked the title of the film, just to make sure I wasn’t accidentally watching Santa Claus Conquers the N*****s.
-Sorry to jump to conclusions, 1960s, but you ARE the decade that struggled to let Kirk tongue Uhuru, never mind hitch up her mini-skirt and shag her over the comms console.

 So, Anyway, the Martians…

-Meanwhile, across the solar system, the live broadcast of this interview is being watched by a duo of dead-eyed Martian minstrel kids.
-They’ve been watching so much Earth television, and getting so little sleep, and enjoyment from life, that they’re becoming little serial-killers-in-training: robotic, listless, and monosyllabic.
+Meanwhile, across the solar system, the live broadcast of this interview is being watched by a duo of dead-eyed Martian kids, who thanks to their nasty TV addiction look like the offspring of a serial killer and Al Jolson.
 Their dad, Kimar, whose day-job is Martian supreme commander, is worried shitless about them.
 If he’d been an American dad he would have known what to do: dope the cunts up with beef burgers and Ritalin.
-Being Martian and ignorant of Earth ways, he has to plump for a more locally-based two-prong solution.
+Being Martian and ignorant of Earth ways he has to plump for a more locally-based two-prong solution.

 Step one: put them to bed and knock them out with a sleep ray, without warning or consent.
 Nice work, Dad of the Year.
 Final step: get a crowd of mates together and go out into the rocky wilderness to consult a creepy 800-year-old man.
-Who of course needs to be summoned.
+We’d all do the same, and you know it.
+This old man, of course, needs to be summoned.
 ‘Dave?
 Hey, Dave?
 DAVE, YOU THERE, MATE?!’
 No, that would be too easy.
 In any case the 800-year-old guy is called Chochum.
 Not Dave.
 Apparently Dave isn’t a very common Martian name.
 We’re all learning something today.

-So, Kimar and a bunch of Martian elders all chant ‘Chochum’ into the unforgiving darkness, until the old fucker appears in a puff of smoke, complete with Gandalf-beard, standard-issue-old-mystic-guy staff and pish-scented wisdom.
+So, Kimar and a bunch of Martian elders band together and chant ‘Chochum’ into the unforgiving darkness, until the old fucker appears in a puff of smoke, complete with Gandalf-beard, standard-issue-old-mystic-guy staff and pish-scented wisdom.
 Chochum delivers his lines like a man receiving a sloppy blow-job as he fends off a stroke, which is pretty fucking funny.
-And disturbing.
-Fusturbing, if you‘ll permit me the creation of a new and completely unnecessary word.

 What does Chochum suggest as a way of releasing the children from their torpor?
 Kidnap Santa Claus, of course.
 It’s so logical and sensible it’s a wonder they didn’t think of it themselves.
 So off they fly in their little spaceship, the operation of which is no more complicated than pressing buttons on a child’s fake calculator.
-The ship itself is a curious piece of inter-stellar engineering; it looks like a burning condom whooshing through space.
+The ship itself is a curious piece of inter-stellar engineering, looking for all the world like a burning condom whooshing through space.